 Our launch viewing guide should be complete soon.
 But in the meantime, check out these great launch viewing guides:

 Our recommendations for this launch:

-Max Brewer Bridge is a decent choice for launch viewing.
-Located about 14 miles from the pad, you can get some decent views of the launch by going up to the top of the bridge.
+Max Brewer Bridge is another decent choice for launch viewing.
+Located just over 15 miles from the pad, you can get some decent views of the launch by going up to the top of the bridge.

-Space View Park is about 18 miles from SLC-40 and is a popular viewing location for its relatively clear view of the pad and volunteers broadcasting the live launch countdown.
+Space View Park is just over 15 miles from SLC-37B and is a popular viewing location for it’s relatively clear line of sight to the pad and volunteers broadcasting the live launch countdown.

 FL-401 is PERMANENTLY CLOSED for launch viewing, though traffic is still permitted.